Food Safety Modernization Act Resources

 - Technical Assistance Network (TAN): central source of information for questions related to the FSMA rules, programs, and implementation strategies.

-- FDA and USDA have funded 3 Regional Food Safety Centers that support comprehensive food safety training and education under FSMA.
+- FDA and USDA have funded several Regional Food Safety Centers that support comprehensive food safety training and education under FSMA.

 5. FDA has created and funded Compliance Cooperative Agreement Centers to serve special audiences in FSMA-related food safety training and education.